scottzach1/Project-Beans/project_requirement/safety-plan-analysis.md

  - see launch documents

 #### 2.1 - Travel Plan
- - heat required for ignition (288°)
+> - heat required for ignition (288°)
-  - rocket must be kept away from any source of heat > 50°
+> - rocket must be kept away from any source of heat > 50°
- - at all times multiple persons of contact present
+> - at all times multiple persons of contact present
-  - mitigate getting lost or injured
+> - mitigate getting lost or injured
-  - mobile phones for communication
+> - mobile phones for communication
- - rocket classified as Class 1 Dangerous Goods according to **Land Transport Rule: Dangerous Goods 2005**
+> - rocket classified as Class 1 Dangerous Goods according to **Land Transport Rule: Dangerous Goods 2005**
- - designated member of staff contacted upon return to confirm safety of participants
+>> - designated member of staff contacted upon return to confirm safety of participants
-  - if designated member receives no contact within an hour after expected arrival they should take emrgency
+>> - if designated member receives no contact within an hour after expected arrival they should take emrgency
-   - this action is laid out in launch documents
+>> - this action is laid out in launch documents

+[DRAFT]

+To launch the rocket, the motor requires a temperature of 288°C. To mitigate any risks of accidental ignition; which may cause serious damage or injury, the rocket must be kept away from any source of heat greater than 50°C. At all times during transportation, there must be multiple persons of contact present.
+This can aid in any unforeseen circumstances such as getting lost, injured or concerns about the rocket.
+To ensure this communication is available, it is mandatory the group must have at least one mobile device with enough credit for texting / calls.

+In accordance with the New Zealand Land Transport Rule: [Dangerous Goods 2005](https://www.nzta.govt.nz/resources/rules/dangerous-goods-2005/), the motor is classified as Class 1 under division [§1.4](https://www.nzta.govt.nz/resources/rules/dangerous-goods-2005/#1).
+To fulfill the requirements set out under the act, a designated member of staff must  be contacted upon return to confirm safety of participants.
+In the circumstance that the designated member of staff receives contact from the party within an hour after expected arrival.
+They should immediately try to communicate with the party.
+If no contact can be made, the designated member should take emergency action.
+Alternative points of contact and actions to be undertaken will be laid out within the launch documents.

 #### 2.2 - Environment
  - **CAA regulations Part 101.157 and Part 101.159**
   - flight during daylight hours